+A baby’s sense of smell is often taken for granted.
 From their child’s birth, parents are encouraged to engage kids in sensory play.
 They are told to show them new and novel sights, speak to them, play them music, give them opportunities to feel different textures and taste different tastes.
-What parents often forget is the sense of smell.
+But what about smelling?
 A good sniff is integral to how humans understand and learn about their world.
 So along with the black and white animal flash cards, and the songs and tickles, parents should also be playing with their kids understanding of the olfactory world.

 “They’ve already started smelling in the womb,” explains Dr. Ann-Sophie Barwich, cognitive scientist and empirical philosopher and historian of science, technology, and the senses at Columbia University.
 “They’re getting a sense of the mother’s smell from the inside, which is part of why they are recognizing the mother so well when they’re born and it takes longer to recognize the dad by his smell.”

 Compared to sight, which takes a few months to come into focus, a baby’s sense of smell is remarkably developed from day one.
 So it’s a way in for parents who want to engage.
 And there are a couple of reasons to do just that according to Barwich, notably food and language.

 “They find farts actually not only funny but kind of exciting.
 So the impression that we get that these are bad smells and disgusting comes a little bit later.”